Highlights from the Ratings and Financial Report for Cleveland-Cliffs Inc. (CLF)

 CLF’s Market Performance

-CLF stocks went down by -5.74% for the week, with a monthly jump of 13.30% and a quarterly performance of 31.59%, while its annual performance rate touched 272.68%.
-The volatility ratio for the week stands at 7.59% while the volatility levels for the past 30 days are set at 6.52% for Cleveland-Cliffs Inc..
-The simple moving average for the period of the last 20 days is -0.42% for CLF stocks with a simple moving average of 45.41% for the last 200 days.
+CLF stocks went up by 4.59% for the week, with a monthly jump of 12.05% and a quarterly performance of 27.94%, while its annual performance rate touched 285.45%.
+The volatility ratio for the week stands at 4.38% while the volatility levels for the past 30 days are set at 6.33% for Cleveland-Cliffs Inc..
+The simple moving average for the period of the last 20 days is -0.20% for CLF stocks with a simple moving average of 46.28% for the last 200 days.

 Analysts’ Opinion of CLF